Critical Studies in Asian, Islamic, and Jewish Traditions

 Access to international research communities is important.
 Students are thus strongly advised to go beyond these language minimums and become competent in both French and German, in addition to primary source languages their research might require.

-QUALIFYING EXAMINATIONS: Qualifying Examinations will consist of five parts: 1) an examination on the development and content of critical theories of religion; 2) an examination on the particular methodology or theory of religion that the student proposes to employ in the dissertation; 3) an examination on the religious tradition to which the student will make primary reference in the dissertation; 4) an examination on the student's minor area of concentration; and 5) an oral examination on a draft (6-12 pp, single spaced not including bibliography) of the dissertation proposal.
+QUALIFYING EXAMINATIONS: Qualifying Examinations will consist of five parts: 1) an examination on the development and content of critical theories of religion, with an emphasis on the particular methodology or theory of religion that the student proposes to employ in the dissertation 2) an examination on a primary religious tradition 3) an examination on a more focused aspect of that primary tradition 4) an examination on the tradition of the student's minor track; and 5) an oral examination on a draft (6-12 pp, single spaced not including bibliography) of the dissertation proposal.
 This oral examination will also be an opportunity for discussion (approximately 30min) of the student’s written answers in the first four exams.
 This discussion will not change the grades given, but will be a chance for committee members to explore with the student omissions and weaknesses that might hinder dissertation writing.
-A research paper may be substituted for exam four, in consultation with the Minor area adviser.
+A research paper may be substituted for exam four, in consultation with the minor area adviser.
 [Sample questions online]

 The Area Director will collect the QE questions from the PhD committee members, and submit them to the GDR administrative assistant, who will administer them to the student.
 Committee members will receive the written answers, will grade them, and return a “QE REPORT” to the Area Director, who will inform the student and the entire committee of the results.
 These reports will be passed on to the GDR administrative assistant, and they will remain in the student’s file.
 See section twenty-one of the GDR's "Guidelines and Policies" for further important information.

 PhD COMMITTEE: The student will identify a primary adviser (chair or first reader), a second reader, and at least two other faculty who agree to sit on the PhD committee.
 The Dean of the Divinity School, along with the GDR chair, will officially appoint the PhD committee.
-One member must be from an area of the GDR outside the student’s major, and one from another Department in the Graduate School.
-HACTOR faculty whose primary appointment is outside RLST and Divinity may satisfy the latter requirement.
-At least four members must be from the Graduate School.
+The primary adviser will be a core member of the student’s primary track.
+One member must be from the student’s second track, one member from an area of the GDR outside the student’s major, and one from another Department in the Graduate School.
+Critical Studies associated faculty whose primary appointment is outside Religious Studies and Divinity may satisfy the latter requirement.
+At least four members must be from the VU Graduate School.
 This committee will serve for the duration of the student’s program, seeing her/him through the Qualifying Exams, preparation of the dissertation, and dissertation defense.
 Students are encouraged to begin organizing a committee early in their second year, and not to leave this until just before the Exams period.
-Changes in the makeup of a PhD committee are possible, in consultation with the Area Director and the Chair of the GDR.
+Changes in the makeup of a PhD committee are possible in consultation with the Area Director and the Chair of the GDR.

 DISSERTATION PROPOSAL: The proposal is prepared in consultation with the primary adviser and, after review by the PhD committee (as part 5 of the QE's), is shortened and submitted to the full Graduate Department of Religion faculty for approval.
 This final form of the dissertation proposal (4-5 pages single spaced not including bibliography) is to be completed no later than six months after the end of the Qualifying Examination.
 Failure to meet this deadline will constitute a "fail" on that part of the QE's.

 DIRECTION: The Chair of the GDR with the consent of the Chair of Religious Studies appoints the Area Director for a one-year term, renewable twice.
-The Area Director will meet regularly with the Chair of the GDR (via regular GPAC meetings), and at least once a year with the Associate Dean of the College of Arts and Science responsible for graduate education.
-Normally the HACTOR faculty will meet once during the Fall semester.
+The Area Director will meet regularly with the Chair of the GDR (via regular GPAC meetings).
+Normally the Critical Studies faculty will meet once during the academic year.